DanielJonesEB/engineerbetter.com/_posts/2016-07-01-brain-aligned-delivery.markdown

   <a class="button special" href="http://www.thelancet.com/journals/lancet/article/PIIS0140-6736(97)09385-9/abstract">Syndrome E</a>
 </section>

 Emotions help us make decisions with sociable outcomes.
 Our physiological responses help ensure sociable outcomes from our interactions.
 Our neurological responses allow us to better understand the emotional state of others, making the first step to ensuring a sociable outcome.
-If we contrast all of this with 80s management philosophy of zero-sum games, winning and all costs, and treating business as war, it is no surprise that we have a status quo of sociopathic corporations pursuing profit at the cost of humanity.
+If we contrast all of this with 80s management philosophy of zero-sum games, winning at all costs, and treating business as war, it is no surprise that we have a status quo of sociopathic corporations pursuing profit at the cost of humanity.

 I highlight a study that correlated social connectedness more positively with productivity than did staff experience or education.